-BSAD 242: METHODS OF LEGAL RESEARCH
+BSAD 242: METHODS OF LEGAL RESEARCH 3 s.h.

 Students learn the traditional legal research materials and brief writing techniques, including use of digests and citators.
 The course also emphasizes legal research in the area of administrative law.
 Prerequisite: BSAD 240.
-Fall, annually, only at Venango.
+Fall, annually, Venango only.

-BSAD 243: WILLS, TRUSTS, AND ESTATES
+BSAD 243: WILLS, TRUSTS, AND ESTATES 3 s.h

 This course will provide instruction regarding the administration of the probate estate as well as necessary documentation and filing requirements.
-The student will come to underst and the various laws governing the transfer of property at death as well as the tax consequences of such a transfer.
+The student will come to understand the various laws governing the transfer of property at death as well as the tax consequences of such a transfer.
 The student will also study the creation of trusts and transfers during life.
 This knowledge will then be applied to the actual drafting of wills, trusts, codicils, and ancillary documents.
-Once annually.
+Annually.